Sparsity of solutions for variational inverse problems with finite-dimensional data: Conclusions and open problems

 The abstract main result of this paper contained in Theorem \ref{maint} about the structure of a minimizer of a variational problem with finite dimensional data appears to be widely applicable, thanks to its generality.
 The usability of this theorem to concrete problems relies, however, on the characterization of the extremal points of the unit ball associated with the given regularizer.
 Such a characterization appears to be fundamental for devising suitable algorithms that rely on the structure of the minimizers given by Theorem \ref{maint}.

-In this paper we essentially carried out this characterization for two specific regularizers: \begin{itemize} \item The total variation of a function with bounded variation. \item The Radon norm of a scalar differential operator. \end{itemize} A challenging direction of further research is the study of the extremal points of balls associated with other classes of regularizers.
+In this paper we essentially carried out this characterization for two specific regularizers: \begin{itemize} \item The total variation of a function with bounded variation. \item The Radon norm of a scalar differential operator. \end{itemize} In the meantime, a follow-up paper also provides the characterization of extremal points for the Benamou--Brenier energy in optimal transport \cite{extremalpointsbenamou}.
+A challenging direction of further research is the study of the extremal points of balls associated with other classes of regularizers.
 For example, it would be of great interest to be able to treat the case of the Radon norm for general vector-valued differential operators.
 This would lead to the consideration, as an instance among others, of $TV^2$ regularization (see for example \cite{chambollelions}) which is defined as

 that is the total variation of the weak gradient of an $L^1$ function.
 As a consequence, it would be possible to compare the regularizing effect of the $TV^2$ seminorm and the $TV$ seminorm, leading, e.g., to a better understanding of how higher-order regularizers reduce the staircase effect.